-Founded in 1948, DICK’S Sporting Goods, Inc., offers a broad assortment of high quality, brand name sporting goods equipment, apparel and footwear, at more than 700 specialty stores across the United States.
-In 2006, the company acquired Golf Galaxy, Inc., a golf-specialty retailer which currently has 98 stores in 33 states.
+Founded in 1948, DICK’S Sporting Goods, Inc., offers a broad assortment of high-quality, brand name sporting goods equipment, apparel, and footwear at more than 725 specialty stores across the United States.
+In 2006, the company acquired Golf Galaxy, Inc., a golf-specialty retailer, which currently has almost 100 stores.

-The latter, which opened its first store in 1997, offers majors brands of clubs, apparel, shoes, golf balls, bags, technology and accessories.
-Also available are custom club fitting services, lessons from PGA/LPGA professionals, a club trade-in program, a pre-owned club program and full service club repair.
+The latter, which opened its first store in 1997, offers major brands of clubs, apparel, shoes, golf balls, bags, technology, and accessories.
+Custom club fitting services, lessons from PGA/LPGA professionals, a club trade-in program, a pre-owned club program, and a full-service club repair are also available.

 Stack’s father, Dick, founded the company after working at an Army surplus store in upstate New York at the age of 18.
 Given $300 from his grandmother’s cookie jar, Dick Stack first opened a bait-and-tackle shop in Binghamton and then expanded his product line in 1958 to include many of the sports found at DICK’S Sporting Goods today.

-Additionally, DICK’S created the DICK’S Sporting Goods Foundation, a tax-exempt, non-profit corporation that supports the company’s charitable and philanthropic activities, and has a mission to inspire and enable sports participation.
-It also has sponsored the PGA TOUR Champions DICK’S Sporting Goods Open for the past 11 years.
+Additionally, DICK’S created the DICK’S Sporting Goods Foundation, a tax-exempt, non-profit corporation that supports the company’s charitable and philanthropic activities and has a mission to inspire and enable sports participation.
+It has also sponsored the PGA TOUR Champions DICK’S Sporting Goods Open for over 10 years.